Matt-FTW/dotfiles/.github/README.md

 This is my personal dotfiles repository.

-The repo has also files exclusive to my personal use (programming, gaming, etc); it is not just a rice.
+I created this repo to help me backup my config files and to easily **deploy** them in a new machine with the help of [Ansible](https://www.ansible.com/) and [yadm](https://yadm.io).
+It has some files exclusive to my personal use (programming, gaming, etc) so it's not just a rice.

+At first i didn't think about ricing but more and more, my focus has got into creating a good and aesthetic rice, with a lot of customization, as well as maintaining the easy deploy and use for my multiple machines.

-If you wanna know how to install them, go to the [setup](#wrench--setup) section.
+If you wanna know how to **install** them, go to the [setup](#wrench--setup) section.
 It has a guided installation and an automatic one (Only for Arch Linux users)

+I've been working on this for a long time so I hope you like it!

-Here's the **core** info about my dots:
+Here's the core info about my dots:

 ### 🌸 Core System Info

  <img src="assets/rice-logo.png" alt="logo" align="right" width="350px">

 The rice codename is **Artemis** 🏹, named after the Greek goddess of the hunt and the wild.

 - **OS**: [Arch Linux](https://archlinux.org/) :boom:
 - **WM**: [hyprland](https://hyprland.org/) :window:
 - **Shell**: [fish](https://fishshell.com/) :shell: